dinhnt94/polygon-vesting/README.md

 npm start
 ```
 ---
-## About the /tools
+## About the tool

-There is a /tools for admin to add beneficiary and store the the result on firebase.
+There is tool for admin to add beneficiary and store the the result on firebase.
 This page SHOULD NOT be published to the normal users.